 Lake Monroe is just a few minutes away from Yogi Bear’s Jellystone Park™ campground.
 With 10,750 acres, Lake Monroe is Indiana’s largest lake.
 Access is easy with a total of 9 boat ramps.
 Our campground is closest to Fairfax SRA and Salt Creek SRA, both at the southwest corner of Lake Monroe.

 The area east of the SR 446 causeway is set aside as an idle zone, so it is perfect for canoeing, kayaking and fishing.
 The largest area of the lake, west of the SR 446 causeway, is ideal for power boaters.

 Read more about Lake Monroe Camping.

-Located on the shores of picturesque Lake Monroe, Fourwinds Resort and Marina has a complete fleet of watercraft rentals from jet skis to party boats.
+Located on the shores of picturesque Lake Monroe, Fourwinds Marina has a complete fleet of watercraft rentals from jet skis to party boats.
 If you’re hungry, check out The Windjammer Grill and Tradewinds Restaurant.
 Spend time strolling along stretches of scenic brick paths bordering the lake.

 About 30 minutes from Jellystone Park, you’ll find picturesque Brown County and Nashville, Indiana.
 Brown County boasts beautiful rolling hills, scenic views, covered bridges and lots of outdoor adventure like hiking, canoeing, biking and zip lining.
 In the heart of Brown County is Nashville, a small town and artists’ colony with tons of character.
 You’ll feel like you stepped back in time as you meander through the streets lined with galleries, boutiques and eateries.